3 Reasons Why Salespeople Fail (and How to Help Them Succeed)

 1) Find their motivational levers

-Not everyone is motivated by money, and the inconsistent salesperson is a person who is driven by motivation beyond pure commission.
+Not everyone is motivated by money, and an inconsistent salesperson is a person who is driven by motivation beyond pure commission.

 It is the sales manager’s job to know what motivates each individual staff member.
 Find the specific little rewards and incentives that you can use to trigger lasting performance in your inconsistent seller.